celestiaorg/celestia-app/docs/architecture/ADR-003-Non-interactive-defaults.md

 If there are too many transactions and messages in the square to fit in the max square size, then we have to remove them from the block.
 This can be complicated, as by default we want to prioritzie transactions that have higher fees, but removing a low fee transaction doesn't always result in using less shares.

 The simplest approach, and the one taken in the initial implementation, works by prematurely pruning the txs if we estimate that too many shares are being used.
 While this does work, and fulfills the constraints discussed earlier to create valid blocks, it is suboptimal.
-Ideally we would be able to identify the most optimal message and transactions to remove and simply remove only those.
+Ideally we would be able to identify the most optimal message and transactions to remove and then simply remove only those.
 As mentioned earlier, technically, a single byte difference could change the entire arrangement of the square.
-Which makes arranging the square with complete confidence difficult not only because we have to follow all of the constraints, but also because of our frequent reliance on variable length length delimiters, and protofuf changing the amount of bytes used depending on the size of ints/uints.
+This makes arranging the square with complete confidence difficult not only because we have to follow all of the constraints, but also because of our frequent reliance on variable length length delimiters, and protofuf changing the amount of bytes used depending on the size of ints/uints.

 ```go
 func (app *App) PrepareProposal(req abci.RequestPrepareProposal) abci.ResponsePrepareProposal {